 We aim to run several theatre trips during the course; how many will depend on the availability of suitable productions.
 Visiting theatre groups will be invited into school, subject to the availability of suitable productions.
 You will have the opportunity to take part in wider reading discussion groups.
 You will also have the opportunity to take part in local and national writing competitions.

-For further details, please contact Mr Smith, Head of English.
+For further details, please contact Mrs Lane, Head of English.